 Types of Floorwarming Systems

-Membrane Backed Mats
+Textile Backed Mats

-The membrane backed mat is the optimum electric radiant floorwarming system; this type of mat comes in a large number of standard sizes and can be custom built to fit the exact room size, accommodating the curves and angles common in many room layouts.
+The textile backed mat is the optimum electric radiant floorwarming system; this type of mat comes in a large number of standard sizes and can be custom built to fit the exact room size, accommodating the curves and angles common in many room layouts.

 Heatlay mats are designed to bottom out on the subfloor, providing a flat surface for tiling whereas other systems may “float” and leave a somewhat uneven surface.

-The membrane construction makes it easier for installers to see when they have proper mortar engagement (bonding).
+The textile construction makes it easier for installers to see when they have proper mortar engagement (bonding).
 This bonding concept has been proven out by the fact that the Heatlay mats have been given an “Extra Heavy” rating by the TCNA.

 Heatlay mats use a stainless steel braid over the heating cable and cold lead portions of the mat; it’s more expensive than copper or tinned copper braids but offers excellent resistance to the chemicals in concrete and adds a level of abrasion resistance.